satelliteoflove/Tomfoolery/docs/design_doc.md

     3) The player chooses to "add dungeon".
 This generates a brand new multi-level dungeon and adds it as an explorable option in the town menu.

-    Generated maps are not completely random, but are generated procedurally.
+    Maps are are generated procedurally.
 This provides the players with predictable, interesting maps and limitless replayability.

-    Each dungeon will be a self-contained entity with 9 levels.
-    Each level will be a 30x30 grid of "tiles".
-    Each tile has four faces (N,S,E,W) and each one of these faces can be a wall, a door, or open.
     The levels will be connected by stairs (travel one level) and elevators (travel multiple levels).
     Walls have no "thickness" but are simply barriers to passage.
 Like this: